Eschatologue/CM_wiki/docs/spells/4th-level.md

 Hailstones turn the storm's area of effect into difficult terrain until the end of your next turn.

-***At Higher Levels.*** When you cast this spell using a spell slot of 5th level or higher, the bludgeoning damage increases by 1d8 for each slot level above 4th.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 5th level or higher, the bludgeoning damage increases by 1d8 for each slot level above 4th.

 ### Leomund's Secret Chest
 *4th-level conjuration*